 Academic Integrity is a very complex set of ethical policies and principles, and this tutorial provides only a basic, elementary overview.
 It is, in effect, “Academic Integrity 101.”
 Each academic discipline has its own variations to the policies, definitions, and examples presented here.
 For a full comprehensive review of the policy, please visit our detailed Catalog entry on Academic Integrity.

 Taking the Tutorial

-In order to enroll in the Academic Integrity Tutorial, you must be an registered student who is in their first semester.
-New students are required to enroll themselves in the tutorial through the Blackboard site.
-Once you have Blackboard access, visit your “My Communities” tab and search for the “Graduate School Academic Integrity Tutorial” to enroll in the tutorial.
+In order to enroll in the Academic Integrity Tutorial, you must be a registered student who is in their first semester.
+Once you have Blackboard access, visit your “Organizations” tab and search for the “Graduate School Academic Integrity Tutorial”.

 You must have a total score of 85% or above to successfully complete the tutorial.